FC Kharkiv: Metalist 1925-2

+The club created their second squad as early as 2016.
+At first, they were competing as Metalist Yunior.

 It was announced that Metalist 1925 will be fielding its second squad in the 2024–25 Ukrainian Second League.
 Metalist 1925-2 would be formed based on Metalist 1925 under-19 team that competed at the UPL U-19 competitions.

 Metalist 1925 (women)

-Created in 2006 as Zhilstroi-1 Kharkiv (Zhytlobud-1), in 2024 the women team from Kharkiv was fully integrated by Metalist 1925 as its women team.
+Created in 2006 as Zhilstroi-1 Kharkiv (Zhytlobud-1), in 2024 the women's team from Kharkiv was fully integrated by Metalist 1925 as their women's team.
 Zhilstroi-1/Zhytlobud-1 is a leader of the women club's football in Ukraine.